Last Updated on

-In our testing, this unit was impressive and hit a top speed of 117 Mbps for write, and 97 MBPS for read operations.
+In our testing, this unit was impressive and hit a top speed of 117 Mbps for writing, and 97 MBPS for reading operation.

 The browser interface doesn't look as good as Synology' OS but is clean.
 My main gripe is that many advanced features aren't well-explained which makes it not suitable for first-timers.

 But still, SOHO owners that have any past experience with NASes will love it.